 Heliocare Sun Protection Pills: What the Dermatologists Think

-- Traditional, topical sunscreen and protective clothing offer the strongest coverage from harmful UV rays.
+- Traditional, topical sunscreen and protective UPF clothing offer the strongest coverage from harmful UV rays.

-- This antioxidant-rich extract offers anti-inflammatory and anti-redness benefits, which can help the skin appear younger.
+- This antioxidant-rich extract offers anti-inflammatory and anti-redness benefits.

 Too much sun exposure increases the risk of skin cancer.
 It can also cause wrinkles, broken blood vessels, and dark spots.
 Broad-spectrum UV protection topical sunscreen provides a powerful shield against damaging sun rays and free radicals.
 As a preventative measure, it remains the gold standard.